plfts/v3-cogs/README.md

 <p>A small collection of cogs for Red Discord Bot.
 Mostly for entertainment but maybe also for other fun things in future.</p>
 <br>

-<p>To my repository to your bot, make sure you first have Downloader cog loaded!
+<p>To add my repository to your bot, make sure you first have Downloader cog loaded!
 To do this do:

 **NOTE:** Replace [p] with your own prefix!